Can Diet Ease Arthritis Pain?

 3. Add a Dash of Turmeric to Your Dinner

-Turmeric is a spice common to Indian dishes, but has a rather mellow taste.
-It contains a natural chemical called curcumin, which has been noted as an anti-inflammatory agent.
-By adding this to your food or a supplement of it, the anti-inflammatory properties may be able to ease arthritis pain.
+A spice common to Indian dishes, turmeric has a rather mellow taste.
+It contains a natural chemical called curcumin, which is an anti-inflammatory agent.
+By adding this to your food, the anti-inflammatory properties may be able to ease arthritis pain.

 **Supplements & Your Doctor

-As will all supplements and dietary changes you should always confer with your primary care doctor before starting a new diet or supplement.
+As with all supplements and dietary changes, you should always confer with your primary care doctor before starting.

 Central Orthopedic Group Is Here for You!

 When life gives you lemons, make lemonade!
 When life gives you arthritis, seek the best in treatment.
 You do not need to grit and bare the pain.
 We can help you find a reprieve and get back to living your life pain free.
 Contact our doctors at Central Orthopedic Group to discuss how we can help you get back to your life through non-surgical, physical therapy, and surgical options.